Courses

 - -

 At the root of the architecture discipline is the study of design.
-In this two-week course, students will focus on analog techniques of design utilizing hand drawing, mixed media exploration, and physical model making.
-The course will allow students to embrace the tactile facets of the creative process as a foundation of Architecture and its allied fields.
-Students will explore the city of New Orleans with their sketchbook, experiencing the spatial, environmental, and cultural context of New Orleans, while creating beautiful work that will be digitally archived for their professional portfolio.
+In this two-week course, students will focus on analog techniques of design utilizing hand drawing, mixed media exploration, shadow studies, and physical model making.
+The course will embolden students to embrace the tactile facets of the creative process as a foundation of Architecture and its allied fields.
+Students will explore the built environment from a haptic perspective, experiencing the universal spatial, environmental, and social elements of architecture while creating beautiful work that will be digitally archived for their professional portfolio.

 - -